Youssef-Azroun/belong_music_rewards_app/README.md

 - Dream Team: Join a passionate, music-loving team building something extraordinary.
 - Key Role: Your work and ideas will directly shape the product and user experience.

-To apply, email your resume, GitHub/portfolio, and a brief note on why you're excited about Belong to careers@belong.app.
+To apply, email your resume, GitHub/portfolio, and a brief note on why you're excited about Belong to careers@getbelong.app.
 Reference the React Native tasks in this repo for your application.

 ### $${\color{green}🚀 \space Frontend \space React \space Developer \space Developer}$$